valkey-io/valkey-swift/README.md

 #### Subscriptions (Pub/Sub)

-Subscribe to one or more channels and process messages as an async sequence.
+Subscribe to one or more channels and process messages as an AsyncSequence.
 When the closure exits, the client automatically unsubscribes.

 ```swift
 try await valkeyClient.subscribe(to: "notifications") { stream in